Ashwil-Colaco/Drift/README.md

 ---

-## 🏗️ What Drift Generates
+##  What Drift Generates

-A minimal, intuitive, and highly scalable project structure.
+A minimal, intuitive and highly scalable project structure.

 ```text
 my-app/